A bot that traded cryptocurrencies using an arbitrage strategy in order to make a profit.

-I've had an interest in crypto since my friend introduced me to Ethereum back in 2016.
-Near the end of 2017, the price of most crypto currencies began to sky rocket, in what later came to be known as the Oh My God We're All Going To Be Crypto Millionaire Bull Run of 2018.
-It was a topic of frequent discussion between myself and a couple colleagues of mine who were also interested in crypto currencies.
+I've been interested in crypto since my friend introduced me to Ethereum in 2016.
+Near the end of 2017, the price of most cryptocurrencies began to skyrocket in what later became known as the "Oh My God, We're All Going To Be Crypto Millionaires!" bull run of 2018.
+It was a topic of frequent discussion between myself and a couple of colleagues who were also interested in cryptocurrencies.
 One day, someone threw out the idea of building a trading bot.
 We looked at each other and shrugged.
 Why not?

 Luckily, one of my colleagues had experience in fintech and knew a thing or two about algo-trading.
 After some discussion, we settled on using arbitrage as our strategy.

-As defined by Investopedia, arbitrage is the simultaneous purchase and sale of an asset to profit from an imbalance in the price.
+as the simultaneous purchase and sale of an asset to profit from an imbalance in the price.

 Let's take an example.
-Imagine the price of a gallon of milk is $2 in Boston but just $1.50 across the river in Cambridge (I don't drink milk so if that's way off take it up with the cows).
+Imagine the price of a gallon of milk is $2 in Boston but just $1.50 across the river in Cambridge (I don't drink milk, so if that's way off, take it up with the cows).
 I could buy 40 gallons of milk with $60 in Cambridge, transport my milk to Boston and sell the 40 gallons for $80, netting a nice $20 for myself.
-In real life you'd have to factor in the cost of transporting and keeping the milk chilled, but you get the idea.
+In real life, you'd have to factor in the cost of transporting and keeping the milk chilled, but you get the idea.

-Using the milk example, let's assume the price of milk is usually the same in Cambridge and Boston, but occasionally diverges.
+Using the milk example, let's assume the price of milk is usually the same in Cambridge and Boston but occasionally diverges.
 We keep 100 gallons of milk in each location.
 Let's assume that the price goes up in Cambridge by 10 cents.
 We would sell 10 gallons of milk in Cambridge at the higher price, and buy 10 gallons of milk in Boston at the lower price.
 Overall we still have 200 gallons of milk combined.
 But we've now gained 10 gallons * 10 cents = $1 of profit.

 We built the application using Ruby.
 Here is a rough overview of how the code worked.